itspangler/geospatial-humanities-s2024/week/03_data/activity/mystery-data.md

    > **HINT:** if you aren't sure how to view one of the files, try opening the file in [Visual Studio Code](https://code.visualstudio.com/).
 It's a [text editor](https://en.wikipedia.org/wiki/Text_editor) that should be installed on all the Data Lab computers.

-3. **What is the data trying to tell you?** Examine the field names and the information they depict.
-Try to determine what they mean.
+3. **What observations does this data contain?** Observations are rows (or in the case of `json` files, objects).
+4. **What properties does the data encode in its observations?** Properties are columns (in the case of `json` files, they're usually listed as "properties").
-4. **What kinds of fields are common across all the datasets?** Select some examples from each dataset.
+5. **What kinds of properties (e.g., fields) are common across all the datasets?** Select some examples from each dataset.
 Why are these fields important?
 Beare in mind that the "common" fields might not have exactly the same field name in each dataset.
-5. **Does the data contain information about where it came from?** Try to find information about the data's creation: things like author, date, and so on.
+6. **Does the data contain information about where it came from?** Try to find information about the data's creation: things like author, date, and so on.
 As discussed in class, this "data about data" is simply called *metadata*.
 What metadata columns, if any, can you identify?
-6. **Does the data contain geographic information?** If so, where is it, and which fields contain the information?
+7. **Does the data contain geographic information?** If so, where is it, and which fields contain the information?
 Do you think it can be mapped?
 Why or why not?

 Once you feel you have satisfactory answers to these questions for each dataset – or you have at least made an honest attempt at discovering them – try to figure out where each dataset originated.
 Feel free to try loading the data into ArcGIS Pro!